B.S. in Biology

 Students who wish to pursue a B.S. in biology may choose from five different concentrations.
 Tap a heading below to learn more about them.

-This concentration is a joint effort between the biology department at the UALR and the medical technology department of the UAMS.
-The curriculum is designed for students who want to pursue a research career in molecular biotechnology at the bachelor’s level (this program is not intended as a premedical or pre-professional curriculum).
-This concentration will prepare students for technical occupations in basic and applied molecular biotechnology research and positions with federal and state governmental agencies and private or commercial enterprises that conduct either basic or applied research in biotechnology.
+The molecular biotechnology concentration is designed for students who want to pursue a research career in molecular biotechnology.
+The curriculum will prepare students for technical occupations in basic and applied molecular biotechnology research and positions with federal and state governmental agencies and private or commercial enterprises that conduct either basic or applied research in biotechnology.

 Secondary Education/Teacher Licensure

-Students who select biology as their major must have completed at least 15 credit hours at UALR, have a cumulative grade point average of 2.00 or greater on all course work at UALR, and have taken BIOL 1400 or BIOL 1401 (or equivalent) with a grade of C or greater.
+Students who select biology as their major must have completed at least 15 credit hours at UALR, have a cumulative grade point average of 2.00 or greater on all course work at UALR.

 Students who entered UALR conditionally by contract must complete the contract before being eligible for admission to the biology program.